openlmi/openlmi-doc/doc/openlmi-tools/shell/indications.rst

 Indications
 ===========
-Indication is a reaction to some specific event that occurs in response to a particular change in data.
+From CIM point of view, an *indication* is the representation of the occurrence of an event.
+Indications are classes so they can have properties and methods.
+Instances of an indication are transient and can not be obtained by using CIM Operations, such as ``GetInstance()`` or ``EnumerateInstances()``.
+Indications can only be received by subscribing to them.

+An indication subscription is performed by the creation of an *CIM_IndicationSubscription* association instance that references an *CIM_IndicationFilter* (a filter) instance, and an *CIM_IndicationHandler* (a handler) instance.
+The filter contains the query that selects an *Indication* class or classes.
+The size and complexity of the result delivered to the destination is defined by the query.

 LMIShell can perform an indication subscription, by which we can receive such event responses.
+The shell also provides a mechanism for the indication reception.

 Indication handler
 ------------------
-The first step is to set up an indication handler.
-This is a routine that will be triggered when the OpenLMI sends us an indication for which we have registered (see below).
+When working with indications, the first step is to set up an indication handler.
+This is a routine that will be triggered when the CIMOM sends us an indication for which we have subscribed (see below).
 It is important to set up the handler first so that we can generate a unique registration name and avoid conflicts with other clients that may wish to register for the same indication.
 The indication handler may be part of the same process that will initiate the provider registration or it